hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-Then create three rows and four columns to correctly align the pads and give them a box or container look.
+Then create three rows and four columns to correctly align the buttons and give them a box or container look.

 ```css
 .pad {